Edit

 Feature usage and adoption report (preview)

-You can access the report from the admin monitoring workspace.
-To see this workspace, you must be a Fabric administrator or have an admin share the report or semantic model directly with you.
+You can also have an admin share the report or semantic model directly with you.
 With build permissions to the semantic model, users can design a custom report that relies on the same underlying data.

 Report pages

-The Feature Usage and Adoption report is comprised of five pages:
+The report is composed of five pages:

-• Inventory - Lists all Fabric items in your tenant
+• Inventory - Lists all Fabric items in your tenant.

-Activity Overview page
+Overview page

-The Activity Overview page helps you identify:
+The Overview page helps you identify:

 • Daily activities and user trends